andywalton7/sdk-test/source/includes/_create_orders.md

   * A single consignment corresponding to everything on the order.
 </aside>

-At a minimum, the **Create Order** endpoint requires you to send package, origin address and destination address data.
+At a minimum, the **Create Order** endpoint requires you to send package, origin address, and destination address data.
 However, there are lots of other properties you can send when creating an order, including:

 * Your own order reference
 * The order's source